autowarefoundation/autoware-documentation/docs/how-to-guides/index.md

 TODO: Write the following contents.

-- Write an Autoware package
+- Create an Autoware package
 - Add a message
 - Debug Autoware
 - Integrate Autoware with a real vehicle